-When I decided to return to Lynchburg College to pursue my Master’s Degree in Curriculum and Instruction – Instructional Leadership, I felt as if I had returned home.
+When I decided to return to University of Lynchburg to pursue my Master’s Degree in Curriculum and Instruction – Instructional Leadership, I felt as if I had returned home.
 I have rediscovered a solid curriculum that is taught by outstanding professors and enhanced by the opportunity to engage in intellectual discussions with peers in the education field.
 The knowledge I am acquiring is an invaluable tool that I am applying in my classroom.
 I am a better teacher, thanks to this course of study.

 Rita Rice Hartless ’72, ’10 MEd, English teacher, Amherst County High School

 I completed the courses necessary for my elementary PK-6 teaching license through the MEd Curriculum and Instruction – Teacher Licensure Program.
 As a current student teacher, I realize that the classes provided me with traditional knowledge necessary for teaching as well as insight into the expectations, values, and goals of veteran teachers and administrators.
 This unique aspect of the program was created through the combination of knowledgeable professors, practical and realistic discussion, and experienced teachers as classmates.
 The instruction within the program helped me produce a focused, driven, and enthusiastic vision of education!